Loans Personal Loans

 How to choose the right home improvement loan

 Now that you know your options, how do you choose the best home improvement loan for you?
-Here are some factors to weigh that can help you home in on the home improvement loan that best fits your needs.
+Here are the main factors to consider.

 • How much you need to borrow: Once you know how much you need, you can compare that amount to the loan limits of different lenders and loan types.
 If you’re unsure how much you might need to borrow or have ongoing financing needs, a home equity line of credit can be a good fit.

-• How much home equity you have: This determines whether you can get a home equity loan or HELOC, and how much you can borrow.
+• How much home equity you have: This determines whether you can get a home equity loan or a HELOC rather than a personal loan and how much you can borrow.
+Just be sure to weigh the risks and rewards of using your house as collateral.

-• How fast you need the funds: A personal loan will offer a much faster approval and funding process than either a home equity loan or line of credit or a government-backed loan.
+• How fast you need funds: A personal loan offers a much faster approval and funding process than a home equity loan, line of credit, or government-backed loan.

-• How good your credit is: Most home improvement loans will require a decent credit score to qualify, though some government-backed loans might offer more flexibility.
+• How good your credit is: Most home improvement loans require a decent credit score to qualify, though some government-backed loans might provide more flexibility.
 Your credit score also affects the interest rate and potential fees you will face.
-If you have poor credit, considering a lender that lets you add a co-signer or co-borrower to your loan application might provide you with more options.
+If you have poor credit, we recommend looking for a lender that lets you add a co-signer or co-borrower to your loan application.

 • How much you’ll pay: Home equity loans and HELOCs often provide lower interest rates than personal loans but can come with additional closing fees.
 Get rate quotes for different credit options to compare costs and terms.
 A fixed interest rate might be a better option than a variable rate loan because your payments will stay consistent.

-• How long a loan term you’re comfortable with: Personal loans often come with shorter terms, usually between three and five years, though there are some lenders that offer terms of seven to 12 years.
-If you’re comfortable with a longer term, totaling up to 15 or 30 years, a home equity loan or line of credit might be a good choice, if you qualify.
-Generally, the longer the term, the smaller your monthly payments; however, it's important to keep in mind that you'll generally pay more interest over the life of the loan if you choose a longer term.
+• How long you want to spend repaying your loan: Personal loans often come with shorter terms than loans secured with your house.
+Generally, the longer the term, the smaller your monthly payments.
+However, keep in mind that you'll generally pay more interest over the life of the loan if you choose a longer term.

 FAQs